 Blanching vegetables so you can freeze your garden produce is easy to do.
 We do it every season with our garden veggies.
 Just get a good supply of Zip-lock bags in quart and gallon sizes.
 Any brand will do.
 Just make sure the bags seal well so your produce doesn't get freezer burn.

 What is blanching?
 It is scalding the veggies in steam or boiling water to slow down the enzymes inside the veggies to preserve them in the freezer.
+This helps to prevent the vegetables from losing color, flavor, and vitamins and nutrients.

 These purple and orange carrots were just blanched by me from our garden.
 They have just been drained.